 Repeat and diversify

 We've all heard the phrase "repetition is the mother of all skill", and it does have a lot of truth, however also diversifying your practice can help.
-A rule of thumb would be: keep repeating the basics like chest to wall, improving the line, opening shoulders, slowing down the breath etc. and also try to explore new territories every once in a while so like that you might find out other new hills to concur.
+A rule of thumb would be: to keep repeating the basics like chest to the wall, improving the line, opening shoulders, slowing down the breath, etc., and also try to explore new territories every once in a while so that you might find out other new hills to concur.

 Technic Vs Strength

-Maximum efficiency comes with maximum Technic, strength compensates the lack of Technic until you develop it.
-So high level hand balancers are not relaying on strength but on efficiency by Technic.
+Maximum efficiency comes with maximum Technic, strength compensates for the lack of Technic until you develop it.
+So high-level hand balancers are not relying on strength but on efficiency by Technic.